Clinical Fellows 2026

 The proposal consists of

-1. information on the applicant’s own clinical and scientific qualifications and achievements (incl.
-CV and a selected list of the five own publications most relevant to the project; no complete publication list may be submitted),
+- information on the applicant’s own clinical and scientific qualifications and achievements (incl.
+CV and, where relevant, a selected list of up to five own publications most relevant to the project; no complete publication list may be submitted),

-2. a description of the applicant's own area of medical responsibility in the respective clinic and the applicant's own focus areas in patient care during the last five years, and
+- a description of the applicant's area of medical responsibility in the respective clinic and the applicant's main areas of focus in patient care during the last four years,

-3. a description of the project with special emphasis on its added value for the applicant's own medical activity in his/her individual patient care context.
+- a description of the project with special emphasis on its added value for the applicant's own medical activity in his/her individual patient care context,

-In assessing the application, particular importance is attached to the clinical achievements of the applicant and the expected added value of the project for the medical activity.
-Scientific qualifications and experience should be taken into account; however, it is not relevant how successful the applicant has been in previous years in the usual competitions for third-party research funding.
+In evaluating the application, the primary focus is on the applicant’s clinical achievements and the expected added value of the project for medical practice.
+Scientific qualifications and experience should be taken into account; however, the applicant’s success in recent years in standard competitions for third-party research funding is not decisive.

-By submitting an application, the applicant declares that he or she has read Stiftung Charité’s grant conditions (Bewilligungsgrundsätze) as well as the program information of the program to which his or her application refers and accepts them as the legally binding basis for any funding of his or her project.
+By submitting an application, the applicant declares that he or she has read Stiftung Charité’s grant conditions (Bewilligungsgrundsätze) as well as the program information which his or her application refers and accepts them as the legally binding basis for any funding of his or her project.
 Furthermore, the applicant acknowledges Stiftung Charité's standards for the realization of funded projects and data protection information (Datenschutzhinweise).

 Selection procedure